sudipp/TollFree-Routset-Builder/README.md

 4) Delete "Decision/Destionation" feature with context menu
 5) Generate XML from drawing canvas, so it can be persisted
 6) Populate Tollfree Routing tree from XML.
-7) Graphics build with Yahoo toolkit
+7) Library build with Yahoo toolkit

 <img src="tollfree-route-builder.gif" />